Junior Writing Portfolio

-If the instructor is unavailable to sign the cover sheet (i.e. transfer paper), an email from the instructor will be an acceptable alternative and should include verification that the paper is your work and deserves a rating of "Acceptable" or "Outstanding."
+If the instructor is unavailable to sign the cover sheet (i.e. transfer paper), an email from the instructor will be an acceptable alternative and should include verification that the paper is your work and deserves a rating of "Acceptable" or "Exceptional."
 Print the email and attach it to a cover sheet.

 Step 5: Turn in the Packet to your campus Writing Portfolio office.

 The Timed Writing consists of two impromptu essays written during a single, supervised two-hour session.
 One essay will be argumentative and the other will be a self-evaluation.

 To complete the Timed Writing, follow these steps:

 Step 1: Sign-up for a Timed Writing session.

 Branch Campus and WSU Online students (Contact your campus Writing Portfolio coordinator for registration details)

 Step 2: Attend your scheduled session and complete the exam.